Tennis elbow injury claims

 Employees affected by tennis elbow should be able to make a successful claim if they can demonstrate that the employer has failed in their duty to provide a safe workplace.
 These claims can be complicated as tennis elbow often develops slowly over a period of time.
 It is advisable to contact an experienced solicitor as soon as possible to discuss a potential claim.Back to top

-How much compensation can you get for tennis elbow?
+How much compensation can I claim for a tennis elbow injury?

 When negotiating a compensation settlement, solicitors and insurers refer to the Judicial College Guidelines which recommend minimum and maximum levels for personal injury awards.